OGGM/oggm-edu/docs/why_oggmedu.rst

       modification and innovation can feed back into the original website, if the author of the new content chose a license allowing it (which we strongly encourage!).
-- We rely **tools familiar to scientists**, not web developpers: our apps and notebooks are written in the Python programming language, this website is written in the `rst format <https://en.wikipedia.org/wiki/ReStructuredText>`_.
+- We use **tools familiar to scientists**, not web developpers: our apps and notebooks are written in the Python programming language, this website is written in the `rst format <https://en.wikipedia.org/wiki/ReStructuredText>`_.
   These tools are much easier to learn and adopt for scientists than,